What is the proper way for a

 documents to apostille?

-If you are going to hire and use a translator to translate documents that you want apostilled, authenticated, or legalized you can copy/paste, print out, and attach along with your translated documents and a copy of the original document that you got translated this Certificate of Translation document that has been approved to use by the Texas Secretary of State.
+You can copy/paste, print out, get notarized (you can ONLY use a Texas notary no other states) and attach with a paper clip along with your translated documents and a copy of the original document to this Certificate of Translation certificate that has been approved to use by the Texas Secretary of State.

 Certificate of Translation